Siphon880gh/workout-player/README.md

 ## Unsupported Videos:

-- Instagram multireel (like a Facebook story with consecutive video clips in one screen) You could right click and inspect for a direct video URL that is similiar to `https://scontent-sjc3-1.cdninstagram.com/v/`... then this app would have an iframe linking to a PHP file that cURL the video to circumvent CORS.
+- Instagram multireel
+Is like a Facebook story with consecutive video clips in one screen.
+You could right click and inspect for a direct video URL that is similiar to `https://scontent-sjc3-1.cdninstagram.com/v/`... then this app would have an iframe linking to a PHP file that cURL the video to circumvent CORS.
 Then the same PHP file would echo the cUR: output into video tag after the base64 language.
 However, the Instagram multireel link would expire, making this impractical unless you have a cron job that will parse for the direct video URL and refresh it in the text file daily.
 In that case, the PHP file is:

     ```
     <?php